MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 Table 1(a).
 Number of rows. {.table .gt_table quarto-disable-processing="false" quarto-bootstrap="false"}

-### *Required variables*
+### *Select basic variables*

-For this first section of the work, we (optionally) use [`select_basic_cols()`](https://midfieldr.github.io/midfieldr/reference/select_basic_cols.md) to subset the data tables, retaining only those variables needed by midfieldr functions.
+For this first section of the work, we (optionally) use [`select_basic_cols()`](https://midfieldr.github.io/midfieldr/reference/select_basic_cols.md) to subset the data tables, retaining the minimum set of columns required by midfieldr functions.

 ``` r